3xw/cakephp-tinymce/README.md

-# cakephp-tinymce plugin for CakePHP
+# cakephp-tinymce plugin for CakePHP 4.x
-Tinymce 4 cakephp
+Tinymce 4 for cakephp 4.x

 ## Installation